vikingdata/articles/databases/mysql/MySQL_free_space.md

 * * *
 <a name=clear></a>Clear Free space from tables with one-file-per-table
 -----
  In MySQL -- NOTE : sometimes the table statistics don't update fast enough and data_free is not updated.
+If your results don't look similar, run it again.

 ```
 mysql --defaults-file=~/.my.cnf_root -e "source setup.sql" > /dev/null